 A fundamental purpose of the grid of streets is to increase connectivity in the TSAs.
 One benefit is the availability of alternative routes for vehicles, thereby reducing congestion.
-A conceptual enhanced street network is shown on Figures 19-21.
+A conceptual enhanced street network is shown on Figures 45-47.
 In planning the grid of streets, consideration should be given to avoiding intersections with acute or awkward angles; minimizing exclusive turn lanes; and having block sizes generally within a 400 foot to 600 foot range.
 Any block longer than 600 feet should contain a mid-block pedestrian connection where possible.

-In addition to the list above, intersection improvements may be required in order to ensure acceptable traffic operations.
+In addition to the recommended roadway improvements in the Reston Plan's Community-wide section, intersection improvements may be required in order to ensure acceptable traffic operations.
 Each roadway improvement should be independently evaluated not only for its transportation utility from a cost-benefit perspective but also for its environmental implications, such as effects on storm water management, water quality, noise or parks, and also the roadway design and its integration into the area's urban context.